tymyrddin/blue-dfir/source/docs/notes/README.md

 ## Why?

-Store information for reference later.
+DFIR processes are often undocumented and practitioners gain their skillset through informal sharing of unwritten knowledge.
+Collecting, storing, and sharing information for reference and progress.

 ## How?